darkxxdevs/dotfiles/README.md

 ## Introduction

 Welcome to my Dotfiles repository!
 This repository holds my configuration files for various Linux utilities and window managers.
-It includes configurations for zsh, fish, qtile, i3wm, and a collection of wallpapers.
+It includes configurations for qtile, bash , picom and a collection of wallpapers.

 ## Installation